JoshuaErney/CodeBucket/Calculator/Odin_Project_Calculator_README.md

 - [Live Demo](#) <!-- Add live demo link if available -->
 - [Project Repository](#) <!-- Add link to the repository -->

+## Assignment Checklist

+- [x] Set up a new project with HTML, CSS, and JavaScript files.
+- [x] Create the basic structure of the calculator in HTML.
+- [x] Style the calculator using CSS.
+- [ ] Implement the functions for the basic math operations (add, subtract, multiply, divide).
+- [ ] Create the functions that populate the display when you click the number buttons.
+- [ ] Create the functions that handle the operator buttons.
+- [ ] Create the function that handles the equals button.
+- [ ] Create the function that handles the clear button.
+- [ ] Add a function to handle decimal points.
+- [ ] Add a function to handle keyboard input.
+- [ ] Ensure the calculator can handle multiple operations and respects the order of operations.
+- [ ] Test the calculator thoroughly to ensure all functions work as expected.
+- [ ] Refactor the code for readability and maintainability.

 ## My Process